Best Clinic UK - Aesthetics Awards 2024

 01.The consultation

-You will meet your consultant for up to two consultations at our award-winning Chelsea based clinic to discuss your surgery and the results you are looking for from replacing your breast implants.
+You will meet your consultant for up to two consultations at our award-winning Chelsea-based clinic to discuss your surgery and the results you hope to achieve from replacing your breast implants.
 Your surgeon will spend 30-60 minutes discussing your concerns and explaining what you can expect from your results.
-They may also show you before and after photos of previous patients who are similar to you, so you can visualise your results.
+They will also show you before and after photos of previous patients who are similar to you, so you can visualise your results.

-Our surgeons recommend writing any questions you have down so you walk into your consultation fully prepared and are able to get the most from your conversation with your surgeon.
+Our surgeons recommend writing down any questions you have so you walk into your consultation fully prepared and can get the most from your conversation with your surgeon.

-Your surgeon will send your completed surgical plan through to your dedicated patient advisor.
-If the surgeon has recommended for you to have your breast implants replaced, your advisor will contact you with the surgical plan, your quote and discuss your surgeon’s next available dates.
+Your surgeon will send your completed surgical plan to your dedicated patient advisor.
+If the surgeon has recommended that you have your breast implants replaced, your advisor will contact you with the surgical plan, your quote and discuss your surgeon’s available dates.
 You will then have a compulsory two week cooling off period to allow you to decide on whether to proceed with your surgery.

 If you decide to replace your breast implants, your next trip to the clinic will be on your surgery day.
 To allow your procedure and recovery to proceed as smoothly as possible, your surgeon will ask you to prepare using the following instructions: